 Pastor Scott Rodriguez taught my wife and I on several occasions at Calvary Chapel St Petersburg.
 I enjoyed pastor Scott’s teaching because it came across bold, and in your face.
-I have to say I chuckled when I read his response to recent accusations pertaining to the ambush in the video above.
+I have to say I chuckled when I read his response to recent comments pertaining to his ambush of Dayna Muldoon in the video below (2012):

-In his written response (below), pastor Scott Rodriguez claims that he is not a bold man, which I assure you is left to interpretation.
+In his written response (below), pastor Scott Rodriguez claims that he is not a bold man, which is left to interpretation.

-After all, how meek is an ex-convict man slaughter & DUI arrests, who now sleeps with a 4 foot Ninja Sword wedged between his bed mattresses?
-But don’t take my word for it, simply listen to his recorded sermons on the Calvary Chapel St Pete website and you will hear the meek teacher for yourself, calling women in his flock/audiences ”prostitutes” and/or “concubines.”
-I can’t make stuff like this up!!!
+Scott Rodriguez is an ex-convict (man slaughter & DUI convictions), who sleeps with a 4 foot Ninja Sword wedged between his bed mattresses.
+But don’t take my word for it, simply listen to his recorded sermons on the Calvary Chapel St Pete website and you will hear the passionate teacher for yourself, calling immoral women in his flock “prostitutes” and/or “concubines” and ask those in his audience to refrain from “farting around with the gospel.”
+Bold?
+I’d say so…

-IMO, the ex-convict, now preacher found a niche and landed himself a good paying job working for a very wealthy church that’s growing at the expense of church members.
-Led by wicked men, I have proof Calvary Chapel Saint Petetersburg exploits servants within their flock, violating Federal Copyright Laws to boot.
-But few people want to hear the truth about such seemingly divinely anointed men, who preach from the gospel on Sunday, but walk a different path when they’re away from the pulpit.
+IMO, God led Scott Rodriguez to find a place of worship where he was offered a good paying job working for a very wealthy church that’s rapidly grown thanks to the generosity of its church members.
+Led by wicked men, I witnessed first hand how Calvary Chapel Saint Petetersburg exploits servants within its flock, violating Federal Copyright Laws to boot.
+But few people want to hear the truth about such seemingly divinely anointed men, who preach the gospel on Sunday, but walk a different path when they’re away from the pulpit.

-It is my fear pastors Scott Rodriguez, Danny Hodges, Art Dykstra, Bob Corry, Tom Teel and others are such vipers.
+It is my conviction pastors Danny Hodges, Bob Corry, Tom Teel and others at Calvary Chapel St.Petersburg are indeed wolves.

-The word of God teaches us the fate that await such men in clergy: Eternal Agony in Hell!
+The word of God teaches us the fate that await such hypocrites in clergy who are held to a higher standard than their flock: Eternal Agony in Hell!

-IN his own words, pastor Scott Rodriguez blames his passion & spontaneity for the hypocritical attack he endeavored on Reverend Dayna Muldoon, when in fact I discern the ex-con planned to discredit Dayna Muldoon’s ministry long before he walked into her tent.
+As for Pastor Scott Rodriguez, other than this sneaky misdirection, I have found no fault in him, other than perhaps being a little rough around the edges.
+In his own words, Pastor Scott Rodriguez blamed his passion & spontaneity for his attack on Reverend Dayna Muldoon.
+IMO, Scott planned to discredit Dayna Muldoon’s ministry long before he walked into her tent.

 The Truth will set us all free.

-After this lashing by an ordained member of their clergy, it’s clear to me Pastor Scott Rodriguez and Calvary Chapel St Petetersburg will indeed need a miracle to keep God’s wrath away from their fellowship.
+After this verbal lashing by an ordained member of their clergy, I feel Calvary Chapel St Petetersburg will indeed need the kind of miracle Pastor Scott Rodriguez preached against to keep God’s wrath away from their fellowship.

-Needless to say, my family and I no longer attend Calvary Chapel, instead we’ve surrendered our lives to serving the Lord in the true church, our home.
+Needless to say, my family and I no longer attend Calvary Chapel St Petersburg, instead we’ve surrendered our lives to serving the Lord in the true church, our home.

 This is Pastor Rodriguez’s response to the affluence of rebuke he’s received as a result of his ambush of Dayna Muldoon, who trusted the Calvary Chapel pastor with a microphone in her assembly.
-Huge mistake!!!
-By his own admission, the convict was on a mission long before he entered her tent…
+By his own admission, Scott was on a mission long before he entered her tent…

 Brothers, several have been asking for some backstory/context on these videos.
 Mrs. Muldoon set her tent up across the street from our church (it is still there until Sunday 5/20.)
 I received a call from one of our people that some families that attend our church were sitting in her audience.
 Others were there to pray and share the gospel afterwards with people leaving.
 They had been accosted by a young man named Devon, (the managers son) on the evening before when he overheard one of our young men talking with someone after the service about the call of Pastor being reserved for men.